-$^{^1\,}$ Base Fund Management Fee percentage is stated as the annual charge with reference to the Net Asset Value of the Share Class.
-See Section 3.1
+$^{^6\,}$ Base Fund Management Fee percentage is stated as the annual charge with reference to the Net Asset Value of the Share Class.
+See Section 3.1 under the heading "Fund Management Fee" for further details.

 Pre-contractual disclosure for financial products referred to in Article 8 of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852